kpinsights/REDCap_field_encryption_module_v1.0.0/README.md

 # REDCap Field Encryption Module

-A REDCap External Module that automatically encrypts sensitive field values (like email addresses) to protect participant privacy in longitudinal studies.
-Encrypted values are completely hidden from researchers but remain accessible to the system for automated survey invitations and notifications.
+A REDCap External Module that automatically encrypts sensitive field values (like email addresses) to protect participant privacy REDCap Surveys.
+Encrypted fields are completely hidden from researchers but remain accessible to the system for automated survey invitations and notifications.

 ## Overview